 How to Make Paleo Deviled Eggs

-3. Add the mixture to a piping bag and pipe about 1 tablespoon into each egg half.
+3. Add the mixture to a piping bag (or use a spoon) and pipe about 2 teaspoons into each egg half.
 Optional: sprinkle with paprika and top with bacon crumbles.

-Tip: If you do not have a piping bag you can easily use a tablespoon to fill the egg halves.
+Tip: If you do not have a piping bag you can easily use a spoon to fill the egg halves.

 How to Make the Perfect Hard “Boiled” Egg

 Have you ever boiled an egg, and after found yourself needing stitches from jamming the hard shell into your nail bed?
 You are not alone.
 After last Easter’s epic failure and almost trip to the ER, I found myself wondering, how do you make the perfect hard-boiled egg?
 You bake them!

 1. Preheat the oven to 325 degrees.

 2. Place 1 egg into each compartment of a muffin tin and bake in the preheated oven for 30 minutes.

 3. Carefully remove eggs with a pair of tongs and shock them in an ice-cold bath of water.